 Personal injury clients only pay a percentage of the settlement; there are no up-front costs to hire a nursing home abuse lawyer.
 The attorney is motivated to resolve cases for the highest amount possible as their clients are not required to pay anything up front and only pay attorney fees if they get monetary damages for their client.

-What damages can be recovered in a nursing home abuse or negligence case?
+What damages can be recovered in a nursing home abuse or negligence claim?

 In most cases, victims of nursing home abuse are eligible to seek compensation for both economic and non-economic damages.
 Economic damages may include the cost to re-locate to a new nursing home, funeral expenses and additional medical care needed because of the abuse.
 Non-economic damages may include compensation for physical and/or emotional pain and suffering and loss of enjoyment of life.
 In WA State there is no cap on economic or non-economic damages but punitive damages are very rarely allowed.